uzh-rpg/rl_vo/README.md

 │   │   ├── state_groundtruth_estimate0/
 │   │   │   ├── data.csv
 │   │   │   ├── sensor.yaml
+├──  ...
+├── calibration
+│   ├── euroc_mono.yaml
 ```

 ### TUM-RGBD
 The TUM-RGBD dataset can be downloaded here:
 [TUM-RGBD](https://vision.in.tum.de/data/datasets/rgbd-dataset/download)

+The corresponding yaml file containing the camera intrinsics can be downloaded [here](https://download.ifi.uzh.ch/rpg/ECCV24_VORL/tum.yaml).
+It should be placed inside a directory called `calibration`.

 The dataset should have the following structure:
 ```